topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ## 6.2 Network Sharing with Host PC
-You can share your PC's internet connection with the D3-G board without using a router by utilizing the Internet Connection Sharing (ICS) feature available in Windows operating systems.
+You can share your PC's internet connection with the D3-G without using a router by utilizing the Internet Connection Sharing (ICS) feature available in Windows operating systems.

 ### 6.2.1 Host PC Network Configuration
 - Control Panel → Network and Internet → Network Connectivity → Set Ethernet